jieter/django-tables2/docs/pages/api-reference.rst

                         attrs = {'class': 'paleblue'}

-            If you supply a a callable as a value in the dict, it will be called at table instatiation an de returned value will be used:
+            If you supply a a callable as a value in the dict, it will be called at table instantiation an the returned value will be used:

-            Consider this example where each table gets an unieque ``"id"`` attribute::
+            Consider this example where each table gets an unique ``"id"`` attribute::

                 import itertools